 Below is how we intend to spend our funding this year:

 How will we ensure these improvements are sustained?

 We believe that if all of the teachers feel confident in teaching in all areas of PE and sport through good practice and have seen first-hand quality PE and sport, they will maintain this.

-Through observations of teaching, monitoring of planning and assessment gathering, the PE Co-ordination, the headteacher and the Governors can ensure that these improvements and being maintained.
+Through observations of teaching, monitoring of planning and assessment gathering, the PE Co-ordinator, the headteacher and the Governors can ensure that these improvements are being maintained.

 The PE Co-Ordinator will also be monitoring and tracking the children who have participated in PE, sport, extra-curricular and competitions.
-This will show that the participation of PE and sport is improving.
+This will show that the participation of PE and sport continues to improve.

 Full details of the Grant can be accessed through the following link on the Department for Education Website: